 For more details about our Admissions Policy, see below.

 There is no specifically defined catchment area for the British Section although we do recommend that families live within a 12-15 km radius of the host school (or a maximum of one hour's travel when using public transportation).
-At maternelle (Nursery, Reception and Year 1), primary (Year 2 to Year 6) and collège (Year 7 to Year 10) level, children living to the west of the River Seine will generally be allocated places in the host schools in Le Pecq, and those to the east of the River Seine, the host schools in Saint-Germain-en-Laye.
+At maternelle (Nursery, Reception and Year 1), primary (Year 2 to Year 6) and collège (Year 7 to Year 10) level, children living to the east of the River Seine will generally be allocated places in the host schools in Le Pecq, and those to the west of the River Seine, the host schools in Saint-Germain-en-Laye.
 See our location map for more information.
 The British Section is hosted by day-schools and does not, therefore, offer boarding facilities.

 The bilingual / bicultural curriculum (double-enseignement) requires commitment to both the British Section and the French education system.
 It is a challenging educational pathway that demands considerable academic ability and intellectual flexibility as well as motivation, engagement and resilience.
 Given these demands, as well as the fact that the demand for places far exceeds our capacity to accommodate all candidates, entrance is selective.